JonasKoziorek/thesis/Log.md

 * invent name for this phenomena - chaos suppresion, death of chaos
 * see if you can find a way to extend periodic or intermittent subsets of timeseries by changing parameter by small values - try to extend it to being stable for 1000 iterations or longer - try to extend it to being chaotic for 1000 iterations or longer

-* see if you can understand the transition from intermittency to stability through examination of timeseries at the break point
+* see if you can understand the transition from intermittency to stability through examination of timeseries at the breakpoint
 * lyapunov exponent - see if the timeseries displaying intermittency exhibits chaos
 * Logistic equation for r from -2 to 4
 * read about route to chaos, period doubling